prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- And then, _finally_, after all flushes have completed...
+- Finally, after all flushes completed...

-   - the ZIL's CV is signalled to notify any waiting threads...
+   - the ZIL's CV would be signalled to notify any waiting threads.

+- All threads that called `zil_commit` would be waiting on this CV...

-   - letting them know their data is safe on disk.
+   - so this was the mechanism for letting them know their data was safe on disk.

 - All 3 of these steps would consist of a single batch.